 The condenser coils, unlike the evaporator coils, are situated outside with the compressor and are very prone to attracting dirt.
 They can be cleaned with a hose, but if they are very dirty, an air conditioner technician should clean them with a chemical cleaner.

 The contactor, an electrical relay that controls the flow of electricity to the required components of the air conditioner, is very prone to arching or pitting.
 When this happens, the flow of electrical current is disrupted, and the air conditioner cannot function effectively.
 In this situation, an air conditioner technician will need to be contacted.

 With regular inspection and maintenance, air conditioners can function effectively for many years.
 Here are a few ways you can keep your unit in tip-top condition:

 We’re the last HVAC company you’ll ever need!
-For all your air conditioner maintenance and repairs, contact Art Plumbing, AC & Electric at 1-800-475-1504, Monday to Saturday 8 am to 8 pm and Sunday 8 am to 5 pm, with no extra charge on weekends during normal business hours.
+For all your air conditioner maintenance and repairs, contact Art Plumbing, Air Conditioning & Electric at 1-800-475-1504, Monday to Saturday 8 am to 8 pm and Sunday 8 am to 5 pm, with no extra charge on weekends during normal business hours.
 Don’t let ac problems make your home uncomfortable to be in, call us today.